-Child protection conferences will be attended by the DSL or DDSL.
+Child protection conferences will be attended by the DSL or either of the DDSLs.
 In exceptional circumstances another member of staff may attend with them.
 The reason this responsibility is not delegated is because the DSL has the overall training and accountability to act on behalf of the school including agreeing their role in any child protection plan as well as the possible allocation of resources.